NHL roster freeze lifts, flat cap prompts money-saving moves

 Carolina traded its playoff starting goaltender to Detroit to avoid arbitration.
 Philadelphia sent a high draft pick to Arizona to take on a pricey defenseman.
-The New York Rangers gave a back-to-back Stanley Cup champion a contract Tampa Bay never could have afforded.
+The New York Rangers gave a back-to-back Stanley Cup winner a contract reigning champion Tampa Bay never could have afforded.

-The moves made Thursday when the NHL’s roster freeze for the Seattle expansion draft lifted were all consequences of the salary cap remaining flat at $81.5 million because of pandemic revenue losses.
+The moves made Thursday when the NHL’s roster freeze for the Seattle expansion draft lifted were all consequences of the salary cap remaining flat at $81.5 million because of pandemic-related revenue losses.

+“It’s a tough environment out there right now,” Flyers general manager Chuck Fletcher said.
+“It’s tough to move money.”

 The Hurricanes dealt rookie goalie Alex Nedeljkovic to the Red Wings for the No. 94 pick in the draft this weekend and the rights to pending free agent netminder Jonathan Bernier.
 Detroit signed Nedeljkovic to a $6 million, two-year contract — just under what the 25-year-old might have been awarded in an arbitration hearing.